sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 ### replacements

-You can extend default replacements by passing this option.
+You can extend default replacements by passing `replacements` option.

 Lowercase replacements will match both camelcase and pascalcase identifiers.
 For example, `err` will match both `err` and `Err`. `errCb` will match both `errCb` and `ErrCb`.